Rkthompson/accidental-dba/accidental-dba-notes.md

     4. Restore all of the logs up to that point.

 Use the microsoft documentation when walking through a backup and restore.
+*"You want to make sure you get it right... read the documentation."*
+*-Brent Ozar*

 [MS Learn - SQL Server](https://learn.microsoft.com/en-us/sql/sql-server/?view=sql-server-ver16)

 [MS Learn - Restore Database](https://learn.microsoft.com/en-us/sql/relational-databases/backup-restore/restore-a-differential-database-backup-sql-server?view=sql-server-ver16)

+**Potential Risks:**

+*Restoring over an existing database when only a subset of objects is needed.*
+Restore to a new temp database instead and not over the original database.
+Let the power users pull out the objects they are looking for from the new temp database.
+This will avoid the restore fixing one users specific issue but potentially causing other data integrity problems.